Kahanee/Analysis_On_Delivery_Time/README.md

 Description of dataset:

-Dataset of over 47K rows with over 20 coloumns to analyse estimated Food delivery time analysis.Analysis of the dataset:To identify which internal and  external factors have the most significant impact on delivery time.
+Dataset of over 47K rows with over 20 coloumns to analyse estimated Food delivery time analysis.
+Analysis of the dataset:To identify what are the internal and external factors that have the most significant impact on delivery time.

 Insights of the Analysis and the outcome :